bigwiv/Biopython-cn/en/chr04.rst

 Back in Chapter \ `2 <#chapter:quick-start>`__ you will have seen the function ``Bio.SeqIO.parse(...)`` used to loop over all the records in a file as ``SeqRecord`` objects.
-The ``Bio.SeqIO`` module has a sister function for use on files which contain just one record which we°Øll use here (see Chapter \ `5 <#chapter:Bio.SeqIO>`__ for details):
+The ``Bio.SeqIO`` module has a sister function for use on files which contain just one record which we‚Äôll use here (see Chapter \ `5 <#chapter:Bio.SeqIO>`__ for details):

 .. code:: verbatim